tess-snyk/snyk-azure-workshop/README.md

 **Step 3: Set up an Azure DevOps Pipeline for an Open Source Vulnerability Scan**

+WARNING - may require a higher tier of Azure DevOps membership to run parallel jobs.
+If so, you will be able to complete 90% of the lab steps and will need to raise a ticket with Microsoft to allow free parallel jobs [here](https://forms.office.com/pages/responsepage.aspx?id=v4j5cvGGr0GRqy180BHbR63mUWPlq7NEsFZhkyH8jChUMlM3QzdDMFZOMkVBWU5BWFM3SDI2QlRBSC4u).

 Snyk provides a plugin for Azure DevOps Pipelines to simplyfy adding security to your CI.
 In this step we will set up a simple open source scan using the native Snyk task.

 Please follow the steps [here](https://docs.snyk.io/integrations/ci-cd-integrations/azure-pipelines-integration#install-the-snyk-extension-for-your-azure-pipelines) to set up the [Snyk Extension for Azure Pipelines](https://marketplace.visualstudio.com/items?itemName=Snyk.snyk-security-scan).